Pennsylvania Route 611: Northampton County

 PA 611 leaves Riegelsville for Williams Township in Northampton County, which is in the Lehigh Valley region, and becomes South Delaware Drive, heading north-northwest through forested areas immediately to the west of the Delaware Canal and the Delaware River.
 The road bends east and runs through a mix of woods, fields, and homes, curving to the north again.
-The route passes through the residential community of Raubsville and continues north-northwest through wooded areas with sparse development alongside the canal and river, curving northeast.
+The route passes through Raubsville and continues north-northwest through wooded areas with sparse development alongside the canal and river, curving northeast.
 PA 611 passes under the Interstate 78 Toll Bridge that carries I-78 over the Delaware River before PA 611, the canal, and the river make a sharp turn to the west.
 The road heads into the city of Easton and intersects Cedarville Road, which heads south and west to provide access to I-78.
 The route continues northwest through wooded areas alongside the Delaware Canal and Delaware River, with nearby residential development to the west.

 PA 611 crosses under Norfolk Southern's Lehigh Line and Portland Secondary railroad line before turning southwest along the south bank of the Lehigh River, passing under an abandoned railroad line.
 The route turns northwest onto four-lane South 3rd Street and crosses the Lehigh River, with the abandoned railroad tracks passing over the bridge carrying the route over the river.
 On the north bank, PA 611 turns northeast onto two-lane undivided Larry Holmes Drive, which is named for former heavyweight boxing champion Larry Holmes, and passes through commercial areas to the east of downtown Easton, running along the north bank of the Lehigh River before curving north and following the west bank of the Delaware River.

 The road intersects Northampton Street just west of the Northampton Street Bridge over the river before it comes to an intersection with the eastern terminus of PA 248.
 At this point, the route turns east onto North Delaware Drive and bends north as it comes to a partial interchange with the US 22 freeway just west of the Easton–Phillipsburg Toll Bridge, with access to eastbound US 22 and from westbound US 22; PA 248 provides the missing movements.
 Past this, the road crosses Bushkill Creek and continues north-northeast through wooded areas along the west bank of the Delaware River, with nearby development to the west.